AI for Dentists

 Q: Is it safe to use AI in a dental practice?

-Yes — OpenClaw handles administrative tasks like appointment reminders, follow-ups, and review responses.
-It never accesses clinical records or makes treatment decisions.
-You control exactly what it can see and do, and all messages can require your approval before sending.
+Yes — Claude Code handles administrative tasks like appointment reminders, follow-ups, and review responses.
+It only accesses the files, folders, and integrations you explicitly connect — it never touches clinical records or makes treatment decisions unless you point it at them.
+You control exactly what it can see and do, and messages can require your approval before sending.

-Q: How much does OpenClaw cost for a dental practice?
+Q: How much does Claude Code cost for a dental practice?

 Q: Can AI handle dental insurance verification?